-When to go: Late Spring and Fall will be the best time to tackle the Yosemite Valley, equally scenic by car as it is by bike,. which may eb the preferred options in the peak of summer!
+When to go: Late Spring and Fall will be the best time to tackle Yosemite Valley, equally scenic by car as it is by bike, which may be the preferred option in the peak of summer!

 Top Tips for Road Tripping California

-You can plan your northern California road trip at any time of year but a few things to be mindful of:
+You can plan your northern California road trip at any time of year but there are a few things to be mindful of: